• 8 min read

 Weather in Iceland in February

-How cold is Iceland in February?
+How Cold Is Iceland in February?

 Still, even though these temperatures might not be as frigid as what you were expecting to experience during your February trip to Iceland, do note that things are still quite cold and wet if you’re not used to these temps, so pack accordingly.
 Make sure you bring lots of layers, waterproof clothing, a warm jacket and other necessary items.
 Read up on all the things to pack for an Iceland trip before you start, so you don’t miss a thing.